VladUl287/ChangeTracker.Client/README.md

     - Make migrations support for enabling and disabling table tracking
     - Make migrations support for extension create and configure
     - Add last timestamp cache support with client lifetime specification in settings
+    - Add possiblity not specify route in track attribute